menu

 Overview

 Harrison is a tiny village located in the state of Nebraska.
 With a population of 233 people and just one neighborhood, Harrison is the 199th largest community in Nebraska.
-Harrison has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Harrison has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce